Veterinary Health Care

 Functional Abilities Essential for Veterinary Health Care

+Students enrolled in the Veterinary Health Care program should be prepared to meet the standards established by the following physical and mental criteria.
 Veterinary medicine is a practice discipline, with cognitive, sensory, affective, and psychomotor performance requirements.
 The functional eligibility requirements for participation in the Veterinary Health Care program are essential for the delivery of optimal and safe patient care.

 • Have the ability to stand, walk, or run for prolonged periods of time in various outdoor environments and weather conditions.

-• Have the ability to assess environmental, behavioral, or physical changes for potential problems, prioritize, report, and correct issues through integration of information and situational details
+• Have the ability to assess environmental, behavioral, or physical changes for potential problems, prioritize, report, and correct issues through integration of information and situational details.

-• Have the ability to collaboratively work with all program students, program faculty, and other animal care professionals in the classroom, during off campus activities, lab and field experience settings.
+• Have the ability to collaboratively work with all program students, program faculty, and other animal care professionals in the classroom, during off-campus activities, lab and field experience settings.

 • Have the ability to respond calmly and appropriately to directions in stressful environments and situations or impending deadlines.